-When Is the Best Time to See Fall Colors?
+Best Time to See the Leaves Changing

-In the Minneapolis–St. Paul area, the leaves usually begin to change color in mid- to late-September.
-The peak of the fall color is usually around the first and second week in October.
-The colors last another week or two past that, and then the leaves begin to fall signaling the upcoming winter.
+In the Minneapolis–St. Paul area, the leaves usually begin to change color in mid- to late-September, with peak foliage time usually around the first and second week of October.
+The colors survive another week or so after that point, but begin turning brown rather quickly, and almost never last until Halloween.

+Alternatively, venture outside the city and take a drive in the countryside.
 There are many places to visit, especially in the St. Croix Valley and Bluff Country, with gorgeous river views and many autumn colors.